alphagov/govuk-content-publishing-guidance/app/writing-to-gov-uk-standards/style-guides/technical-a-to-z.md

 ### screen reader

-Not ‘screenreader’.
+Not 'screenreader'.

 ### service

-Avoid ‘online service’ unless you’re distinguishing it from other kinds of service.
+Avoid 'online service' unless you're distinguishing it from other kinds of service.

 ### set up

-Not ‘instantiate’, ‘spin up’ or ‘stand up’.
+Not 'instantiate', 'spin up' or 'stand up'.

-For example: ‘Set up a server by…’
+For example: 'Set up a server by…'

 ### smoke test